-Investment in Border to Coast Pensions Partnership (BCPP)
+Investment in Border to Coast Pensions Partnership Ltd (BCPP)

-The Fund's shareholding in the asset pool Border to Coast Pensions Partnership Ltd. has been valued at cost, as an appropriate estimate of fair value.
-The Class A share is valued at £1 and reflects the ownership stake in the company carrying full voting rights, dividend and capital distribution rights, whilst the Class B shares are valued at £1.2m and represent the Fund's contribution to the company's regulatory capital requirement.
+Although not a critical judgement, it is worth noting that the Fund's shareholding in the asset pool, Border to Coast Pensions Partnership Ltd, has been valued at cost as an appropriate estimate of fair value.
+The Class A share is valued at £1 and reflects the ownership stake in the company carrying full voting, dividend and capital distribution rights.
+The Class B shares are valued at £1.2m and represent the Fund's contribution to the company's regulatory capital requirement.